If you are wondering how to travel from Penang to Langkawi, you have a choice of :

 For the timetable of boats from K. Perlis to Langkawi click here >

-Please note: Most of the ETS trains on this route are now cancelled, so you will now have to take the commuter services as the only ETS service departs too late in the day.
+Please note: All of the ETS trains on this route fro Butterworth are now cancelled, so you will now have to take the commuter services.

 Taking this option can work out even cheaper than the bus / ferry combination as the commuter services are cheaper than the bus services.

 The only problem is - if you go to Alor Setar, you will have a 10 minutes walk to the city centre to catch the local bus to Kuala Kedah.

 If you go to Arau, you will have to take a bus to Kangar, then transfer to another bus to Kuala Perlis (which can take quite a long time).

 If you plan to take a taxi from either station to the ports, then this is no problem and still works out cheaper than the direct ferry from Georgetown.

 There are a couple of low cost operators that offer daily flights between the islands.